Home Learn GTM Frustration

 What GTM actually is

 Google Tag Manager is a tag management system.
-It lets you deploy and manage tracking scripts on your website — Google Analytics, Facebook Pixel, Google Ads tags, Hotjar, custom scripts — from a single interface without editing your website code.
+It lets you deploy and manage tracking scripts on your website (Google Analytics, Facebook Pixel, Google Ads tags, Hotjar, custom scripts) from a single interface without editing your website code.

-The question nobody asks
+The question nobody actually asks first

 Before installing GTM, the question should be: where do your customers actually buy?

-If the answer is "on my website" — they add to cart, enter payment details, and check out in the browser — then yes, you need website tracking, and GTM is a reasonable way to manage it.
+If the answer is "on my website", they add to cart, enter payment details, and check out in the browser, then yes, you need website tracking, and GTM is a reasonable way to manage it.

 When you DO need GTM